UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 4. Select `Reimport All` or just restart the editor.

+5. You might also need to delete the existing .csproj files and let Unity to recreate them from scratch.
+If they were created after Visual Studio Tools for Unity version 2.2 (or later) had been installed, they may contain a restriction to use C# version 4.0 instead of the latest version of the language.

 [Watch a demo](How_to_install.gif)

 Thus, the project folder is the only folder that changes.
 All the other projects will work as usual.